esphome/esphome-docs/esphomeyaml/guides/contributing.rst

     And then go to ``<CONTAINER_IP>:8000`` in your browser.

-Next, you will also need to clone the `esphomelib repository <https://github.com/OttoWinter/esphomelib>`__ into the folder where ``esphomedocs`` sits like this:
+Next, you will also need to clone the `ESPHome-Core repository <https://github.com/esphome/ESPHome-Core>`__ into the paret folder where ``ESPHome-Docs`` sits like this:

 .. code-block:: text

-    ├── esphomedocs/
+    ├── ESPHome-Docs/
     │   ├── api/
     │   ├── esphomeyaml/
     │   ├── Doxygen
     │   ├── Makefile
     │   ├── index.rst
     │   └── ...
-    └── esphomelib/
+    └── ESPHome-Core/
+        ├── docker/
+        ├── examples/
+        ├── lib/
         ├── src/
-        ├── examples/
         ├── library.json
         ├── platformio.ini
         └── ...